ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _nimble-rich-text-viewer_

-The `nimble-rich-text-viewer` is used for viewing rich text content when markdown string is passed to it.
+The `nimble-rich-text-viewer` is used for viewing rich text content when a markdown string is passed to it.
 It performs the post-processing tasks to convert the markdown string to corresponding HTML nodes for each text formatting.

 ### `nimble-rich-text-editor`